Sanchezdav/sports_api/README.md

 ```

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Documentation Site

+To run the documentation site locally you have to run `docsify serve docs` and you can check all the content within the `./docs` folder.

 ## Contributing